 LEARN MORE ABOUT VENGA CBD FOR RUNNING: Venga CBD Review 2019: THC-Free CBD Products For Endurance Athletes

 Aid Station CBD Gummies for intense training and trail running races.

 I have been using Aid Station CBD Gummies during long training runs and tough trail races.
 I used them recently during a couple of European mountain races: Matterhorn Ultraks and UTMB OCC.
 Both very tough races that I was so thankful to have them with me for.
 I stashed 4 Aid Station CBD Gummies in my Janji [Re]Run Cap zip pocket during my Matterhorn Ultraks 30km race, a pretty good use for that pocket I thought!
 I wanted a solution for when I hit the wall and entered the pain cave, these CBD gummies helped me find my way out much faster than I normally would have.
 They seem to be very fast-acting too which helps get you out of the pain cave ASAP!

 Aid Station CBD Gummies are available for purchase only at vengaendurance.com below.
 GET 10% OFF YOUR VENGA CBD ORDER WITH CODE: TRAILKALE10

 Ultra Gels for daily life and training blocks.

 For my daily routine during a training cycle, I have been taking 1 Venga CBD Ultra Gel capsule each morning.
-This has been a really convenient way to get the general benefits from CBD when I need it most, during heavy training blocks when I’m working hard to improve my running performance.
+This has been a really convenient way to get the general benefits from CBD when I need it most, during heavy training blocks when I’m working hard to become a stronger trail runner.
 Ultra Gels are formulated to: